 As sales became more complex over the years following this ruling, it was expanded to include nominal purchase option leases, synthetic leases, and other forms of leases generally referred to as “finance” leases.

 Once an aircraft owner is identified, the next step is to determine if the owner is eligible to register the aircraft.
 The Transportation Code states that only aircraft owners who are citizens of the United States are permitted to register an aircraft.
 Eligibility requirements are listed in our blog, What is an Aircraft Trust and How does it Work?

-In the 1970s, ownership of aircraft by trustees became common to accommodate the investment of multiple equity parties in an aircraft.
-The FAA recognized registrations of these aircraft, even though non-US citizen investors were beneficiaries under the trust agreements.
-Initially, the FAA required that non-US citizen beneficiaries could not have more than 25% interest in the aircraft.
-For aircraft with non-US citizens having more than 25% interest, the FAA would approve registration of the aircraft in the name of an owner trustee.
-These 1970s FAA opinions were in response to changes in the way aircraft were being financed.
+In the 1970s, ownership of aircraft by trustees became common to accommodate the ownership challenges of the airlines.
+As publicly traded entities, ownership of airlines changes on a regular basis, making it impossible to determine actual ownership from one minute to the next.
+According to FAA registration rules, US airlines do not qualify to be registered in the US, but need to be in order to successfully operate in their home market.
+Registering in trust with the airlines as the beneficiary of the trust solved this problem.
+FAA would approve registration of the aircraft in the name of an owner trustee.
+These 1970s FAA opinions were in response to changes in the way aircraft were being owned and financed.
 Because investors and equity partners from outside the US were investing in aircraft, the ruling was used for commercial airlines, and even today it facilitates globalization in our economy.

 The last sentence in the amendment states that “nothing in this paragraph prevents those persons from having more than 25 percent of the beneficial interest in the trust.”
 This refers to people who are neither US citizens or resident aliens.